Written byAmanda Wong

 - Seagate Game Drive for PS4 that is officially licensed and optimized for the console with 2 or 4 TB.

-- Toshiba 1TB Canvio Advance with the best budget, great transfer rate, password protection and automatic back-up, USB 3.0 compatibility.
+- Toshiba 1TB Canvio Advance with the best budget, great transfer rate, password protection, automatic backup, and USB 3.0 compatibility.

-- WD Gaming Drive with 4TB room, nice price, light weight, and PS4 signature color scheme.
+- WD Gaming Drive with 4TB room, nice price, lightweight, and PS4 signature color scheme.

-Note: If your external hard drive for PS4 is compatible with PS4 but not gets recognized, check if it's directly plugged into the 3.0 port of the console and no second storage device is connected.
+Note: If your external drive for PS4 is compatible with PS4 but is not gets recognized, check if it's directly plugged into the 3.0 port of the console and no second storage device is connected.

-Solution 2: Initialize or reformat the external hard drive
+Solution 2.
+Initialize or reformat the external hard drive

 First, check if the PS4 external hard drive is initialized or not

-- Right-click on My Computer and run Manage as an administrator.
+Step 2.
+Right-click on My Computer and run Manage as an administrator.

 If the disk is not initialized, you'll get a pop-up asking: "You must initialize a disk before Logical Disk Manager can access it".
 Meanwhile, there is no partition allocated for saving files.